SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/authentication/saml/okta.md

 The following example may be useful if you are using Okta as a SAML Identity Provider.
 Note that Okta does not support service provider signed requests even if they are enabled on the SonarQube side.

+To integrate Okta (Identity Provider) with SonarQube (Service Provider), both sides need to be configured.

 ## Create a new application in Okta admin dashboard